Agoric/safe-modules/docs/index.md

 ## References and Footnotes

-[1] Primordials are all of the JavaScript objects that are mandated by the ECMAScript spec to exist before the code starts running, but not including the global object.
+<a name="1">[1]</a> Primordials are all of the JavaScript objects that
+are mandated by the ECMAScript spec to exist before the code starts running, but not including the global object.
 Host-mandated objects, such as document or require, are not primordials.
 All intrinsics are primordials.

-[2] A Capability-Based Module System for Authority Control.
+<a name="2">[2]</a> A Capability-Based Module System for Authority
+Control.
 Darya Melicher, Yangqingwei Shi, Alex Potanin, and Jonathan Aldrich.
 European Conference on Object-Oriented Programming (ECOOP), 2017.

-[3] These definitions assume that the module’s exports are hardened by the loader, and that the module’s imports are themselves pure as enforced by the loader.
+<a name="3">[3]</a> These definitions assume that the module’s exports
+are hardened by the loader, and that the module’s imports are themselves pure as enforced by the loader.

-[4] Previous named `def`
+<a name="4">[4]</a> Previous named `def`

-[5] The temporal dead zone is the interval of time from when the variable comes into existence, until the variable is initialized.
+<a name="5">[5]</a> The temporal dead zone is the interval of time
+from when the variable comes into existence, until the variable is initialized.
 If the variable is accessed, by reading or assigning to it, before it is initialized, then an error is thrown.
 The result is that this is an observable change of state and therefore a possible communications channel.

-[6] It is differently tricky for CJS and EcmaScript modules and weird when these are mixed.
+<a name="6">[6]</a> It is differently tricky for CJS and EcmaScript
+modules and weird when these are mixed.
 If needed, we can treat an SCC (strongly connected component, i.e., an import cycle among modules) as a single module for the purpose of analysis, and require only that the SCC as a whole only imports pure modules and only exports pure values.
 However, this requires that the whole SCC be available for one joint static analysis.

 -----